jsenv/core/packages/related/test/docs/comparison_jest.md

 beforeEach, afterEach, beforeAll and afterAll are scoped per describe block, see https://jestjs.io/docs/setup-teardown#scoping

-_@jsenv/assert:_
+_jsenv:_

-Code executes top to bottom, no documentation needed
+Code execution is standard, no documentation needed

 ### Order of execution